 Focus on supporting your customers

 Your customers need your support more than ever.
-Building on your bond and connection with your will help them feel like they are your priority and give them a good reason to continue coming to class online.
-Remember your customers are dealing with their own personal struggles as the figure out how to navigate lockdown and limited social interaction.
+Building on your bond and connection with you will help them feel like they are your priority and give them a good reason to continue coming to class online.
+Remember your customers are dealing with their own personal struggles as they figure out how to navigate lockdown and limited social interaction.
 Keeping morale high, your customers' needs top of mind, and finding ways to motivate them to come to online classes will go miles in ensuring your customers don't slip away.
 The appreciation for your support will turn customers who were wavering about online classes into loyal members for life.